-Flowing water-when siting in flowing water, (in rivers/streams, channels/flumes, where the flow is great enough to stop settlement of solids), space around the filter is not as important.
+Flowing water-when siting in flowing water, (in rivers/streams, channels/flumes, where the flow is great enough to stop settlement of solids) space around the filter is not as important.
 Detritus backwashed from the filter will be carried away downstream by the flow.

-When siting in a channel with flowing water, we would advise a minimum channel width of 300mm.
+When siting in a channel with flowing water, we would advise a minimum channel width of 350mm and a minimum depth of 200mm.
 In this situation the filter may sit on the floor of the channel as long as there are no obstructions stopping the flow of detritus away from the area of the filter.